edvardHua/PoseEstimationForMobile/README.md

 python tools/converter.py convert --config=<PoseEstimationForMobilePath>/release/mace_ymls/cpm.yml
 ```

-Then follow the instruction of [mace documentation](https://mace.readthedocs.io/en/latest/user_guide/basic_usage.html) to integrate into android.
+Then follow the instruction of [mace-0.9 documentation](https://mace.readthedocs.io/en/v0.9.0/) to integrate into android.

 For how to invoke the model and parsing output, you can check the [android source code](https://github.com/edvardHua/PoseEstimationForMobile/tree/master/android_demo) i provided.